JohnVimrish/quell-ai/README.md

 ### Key capabilities

-- **Copilot Mode** – smarter than silent mode; toggle AI on/off or set a duration.
+- **Unified sessions** - calls, video meetings, and chat threads flow through one decision engine with shared guardrails.
-- **Instruction Feed** – short-lived tasks the AI can reference (auto-clears in a week).
+- **Delegation rules** - auto-join Zoom/Teams when you are busy, or hand chat mentions back when a VIP pings you.
-- **Whitelist Contacts** – important callers bypass the AI entirely.
+- **Instruction feed** - short-lived guidance scoped by channel, meeting title, or contact, with automatic expiry.
-- **Spam Filtering** – layered number reputation plus keyword heuristics.
+- **Document policies** - upload briefs and set who, when, and where the assistant is allowed to share them.
-- **Mind-Map Summaries** – conversations distilled into actionable highlights.
+- **Voice cloning controls** - opt-in voice, disclosure toggles, and audit logs before the assistant speaks for you.
-- **Voice Cloning (opt-in)** – speaks in your voice with transparent disclosure.
+- **Mind-map summaries** - meetings and calls distilled into highlights, topics, and action items.
-- **Searchable Transcripts** – locate keywords across calls and texts.
+- **Spam and safety** - layered models keep unwanted calls, phishing texts, and unknown meeting invites at bay.
-- **Weekly Reports** – track time saved, spam blocked, and AI-handled volume.
+- **Searchable transcripts** - keyword search across calls, meetings, and chat logs in one place.
-- **Open and modular** – bring-your-own STT, TTS, and telephony providers.
+- **Modular stack** - bring your own telephony, transcription, and TTS providers.

 ### Why Quell-AI stands apart